Apply to the Young Nature Leaders Grant

 Women for Nature are leaders who care deeply about nature and want to inspire others to make a difference.
 In particular, they want to encourage, foster and nurture youth (under 30) to demonstrate their leadership for nature.

-To that end, a grant/bursary has been established for a young person to develop and implement a youth-led, community-based project centered around nature and sustainability in Canada.
+To that end, a grant/bursary has been established for a young person (under 30) to develop and implement a youth-led, community-based project centered around nature and sustainability in Canada.

 You can read about previous winners here.

 Interested applicants should submit either a two page essay or a short video (in English or French) outlining their proposed project.
 Project ideas will be evaluated by a Women for Nature Grant Selection Committee based on the following criteria:

 - Potential impact and benefits of the project;

 - Public engagement and reach of the project;

 - Possible involvement of Women for Nature members;